monambike/monambike/README.md

 🤖 Automation, why I'm gonna do something that can be done exactly the same by somebody else?
 Beep-Boop!

-# I Love..
+# I Also Love..

-🎮 Playing games;

-🎨 Drawing and design;

-💬 Stickers;

-🐱 Cattos;

-🦐 And shrimps 😋.
+🎮 Playing games; 🎨 Drawing and design; 💫 Talking With Stickers; 🐱 Cattos; 🦐 And shrimps 😋.

 # Some Tools
 ![C#](https://img.shields.io/badge/c%23-%23239120.svg?style=for-the-badge&logo=csharp&logoColor=white)